Daniel-KM/Omeka-S-module-ImageServer/README.md

-This [Omeka S] module is a rewrite of the [Universal Viewer plugin for Omeka] by [BibLibre] with the same features as the original plugin, but separated into two modules (the IIIF server and the widget Universal Viewer).
+This [Omeka S] module is a rewrite of the [Universal Viewer plugin for Omeka] by [BibLibre] with the same features as the original plugin, but separated into two modules (the Image server and the widget Universal Viewer).
 It integrates the tiler [Zoomify] that was used the plugin [OpenLayers Zoom] for [Omeka Classic] and another tiler to support the [Deep Zoom Image] tile format.